13 Step Path

 while reflecting our beauty, power, intelligence and sacredness as women.

-we needed to discover and embrace our own mysteries in order to heal.
+growing need to discover and embrace our own mysteries in order to heal.

 Healing can be difficult for women in environments that are male-dominated,